Trusted

 1. Volatility

 Market volatility is a key indicator.
-And it has a weightage of 25% in developing the fear and greed index.
-This indicator looks at the maximum bitcoin drawdown (for the bitcoin index) and the current market volatility relative to the monthly and quarterly volatility averages.
+It has a weightage of 25% in the fear and greed index.
+This indicator looks at the maximum spend (for Bitcoin and other large cryptocurrencies) and the current market volatility relative to the monthly and quarterly volatility averages.
 High volatility means more fear but might also lead to trader enthusiasm.

 2. Market momentum

-This indicator is also called the crypto fear and greed index volume indicator.
-It also has a 25% weightage.
-Regarding the calculation, the index factors in the current trading (buying) volumes and compares them with the monthly and quarterly averages.
+Also called the crypto fear and greed index volume indicator, market momentum has a 25% weightage.
+Regarding the calculation, the index factors in the current trading (buying) volumes are compared with the monthly and quarterly averages.
 High current volumes hint at an overly greedy space.

 3. Social media

-It is only appropriate to have a social media indicator as part of the index, primarily to gauge coin-specific chatter across social platforms (for example, BeInCrypto Trading Community on Telegram where traders and experts share their opinions about cryptos).
+It is only appropriate to have a social media indicator as part of the index, primarily to gauge coin-specific chatter across social platforms (for example, the BeInCrypto Trading Community on Telegram, where traders and experts share their opinions about crypto).
 This indicator has a 15% weightage and is calculated using hashtags and social responses.

 4. Dominance